cucs-hpla/how-to-optimize-gemm/src/HowToOptimizeGemm/Analysis.md

 ![Figure 2](https://github.com/seblaud/how-to-optimize-gemm/blob/master/src/HowToOptimizeGemm/compare_MMult_dgemm_MMult_dsymm.png "**dgemm** vs. **dsymm**")

 As the figure suggests, the performance of **dgemm** and **dsymm** is quite comparable.
 The good thing about symmetric matrices is that we need to store less information to encode the entire matrix, but the bad thing is that (in general) the performance of computing `C += A * B` for dense symmetric matrices is no better than for dense non-symmetric matrices (when using optimized BLAS routines).
+We also do still see the similar dips in performance for **dsymm** (when `m = n = k = 400` or `500`), but they seem to be less severe and less frequent than for **dgemm**.